 • Start with a full tank of gas.

-• Download the Gypsy Guide App, now called Guide Along or the Shaka Guide App.
+• Download the Guide Along App (formerly, Gypsy Guide App) or the Shaka Guide App.
 I have been using Guide Along for several years, which has been great.

 Recently, we started using the Shaka Guide App, and it’s just as informative.
 These apps enhance your self-guided tour by providing information on the stops and Hawaiian history.
-We find that it is excellent for a long drive.
+We find it excellent for long drives.

-• Plan to get to Paia no later than 8 am so you have the whole day to explore.
-We recommend heading back towards Paia no later than 4:00 pm, as it will get dark on the road as you return.
+• Plan to get to Paia no later than 7 am so you have the whole day to explore.
+We recommend heading back to Paia no later than 4:00 pm, as it will get dark on the road.
 It will take 3 hours to return to Paia from Ohe’o Gulch.

 • Cell service is very limited while driving.
 Before you head out for the day, use Google Maps to find all the places you would like to stop.
 I’ve created a Google Map for all the stops I recommend downloading.

 • This road trip will take the entire day, so pack a cooler with beverages and snacks.
-Roadside food stands selling anything from fresh fruit to drinks can be found, but they are not always open.
+Roadside food stands selling everything from fresh fruit to drinks are available, but they are not always open.

 • Beware of the trade winds, which can cause rain showers and flash floods.
 Rain can make the Road to Hana more challenging for first-time visitors and affect the waterfalls.
 Remember, this is not Disney.
 Travel responsibly.